Emphatic victory for Lahore as Karachi defeated by 22 runs

 The thrilling encounter also experienced some interruption in the 15th over as rain fell and play was paused for a few minutes.

-Haris Rauf was the lead wicket taker and also crowned man of the match for this 4-wicket haul with an economy of 23 runs.
+Haris Rauf was the lead wicket taker and also crowned man of the match for his 4-wicket haul with an economy of 23 runs.

 Rahat Ali took three, Shaheen Shah Afridi took two and Viljoen took one wicket.